Wengen: Transport

 The uphill journey takes around 14 minutes, and the downhill journey takes 17 minutes.
-The downhill services take longer because they arrive at the midpoint passing place below Wengwald slightly earlier than the uphill services, allowing the uphill services to pass them and proceed to Wengen without stopping.
+The downhill services take longer because they arrive at the midpoint passing place below Wengwald slightly earlier than the uphill services to allow the uphill services to pass them and proceed to Wengen without stopping.
 All trains now use the less steep but slightly longer route via Wengwald.
-The old route runs across the footpath to Wengen.
-It was used for freight transport after the new route was created, but has since been abandoned.
+The old route ran across the footpath to Wengen.
+It was used for freight transport after the new route was created but has since been abandoned.
 All freight is delivered by rail from Lauterbrunnen into a depot underneath the passenger railway station, and refuse is returned from the village also by rail.
-Every day one or two goods trains goes from Lauterbrunnen to Wengen and back carrying large items such as furniture.
+Every day one or two, goods trains goes from Lauterbrunnen to Wengen and back carrying large items such as furniture.

 The cable car Luftseilbahn Wengen-Männlichen operates seasonally.
 The view from the tram and from Männlichen above, affords clear vistas of Wengen and much of Lauterbrunnen Valley and small villages.